langsci/bookPage/README.md

  * The series postion of the book at the catalog view is being hidden.
  * The cover at the book page is replaced by a bigger one.
- * The book page is added with a statistic image uploaded to public/stats.
+ * The book page is added with a statistic image.
+The path to a folder containing the image needs to be specified in the plugin setting (e.g. /public/stats/).
  * The vg wort pixel is included to the download buttons (pixel may be added with the vg wort plugin).
  * Display chapters with download option.
  * Link to gitHub repo at book page.